nkonev/videochat/readme.md

 [![Chat image](./.screenshots/14_most_of_features.png)](./screenshots.md)

 # Features:
+* Calls from PC to Mobile and vise versa.
 * Well-integrated video calls into entire platform UI, no separated video rooms, text chats, etc...
 * No installation on client's machine - only modern browser with video camera or microphone required.
 * Tested in Firefox and Chrome.